rvpanoz/graphql-microservices/README.md

 Pros

 - Lightweight messages.
 Depending on the type of call, gRPC-specific messages can be up to 30 percent smaller in size than JSON messages.
 - High performance.
-By different evaluations, gRPC is 5, 7, and even 8 times faster than REST+JSON communication.
+By different evaluations, gRPC is faster than REST+JSON communication.
 - More connection options. gRPC provides support for data streaming with event-driven architectures: server-side streaming, client-side streaming, and bidirectional streaming.
 - Real-time communication services

 Cons

-- learning curve
+- Learning curve
 - Not human-readable format: To analyze payloads, perform debugging, and write manual requests, we must use extra tools like **gRPC command line tool** because data is compressing to a binary format

 ## Apollo Federation